Euclid preparation. XXXIV. The effect of linear redshift-space distortions in photometric galaxy clustering and its cross-correlation with cosmic shear: Results

 \subsubsection{Biased parameter constraints in the photometric GC}

-We start by obtaining constraints for both the correct (den+RSD) and incorrect models (den-only), using photometric GC alone, both assuming $\Lambda$CDM and its extension $w_0w_a$CDM.
-To assess the bias on the parameters of interest if an incorrect model is assumed, we use the relative bias,
+We {started} by obtaining constraints for both the correct (den+RSD) and incorrect models (den-only), using photometric GC alone, both assuming $\Lambda$CDM and its extension $w_0w_a$CDM.
+To assess the bias on the parameters of interest {when} an incorrect model is assumed, we {used} the relative bias which is valid for deterministic quantities assuming no stochasticity (e.g. a noiseless data vector {such as} we consider here),

 with $\theta^\ast$ being the mean estimated value on the marginalised posterior of the parameter $\theta$, $\sigma_\theta$ the corresponding $68\%$ C.L., and $\theta^{\rm \text{fid}}$ the input fiducial value.
-It is defined as the offset we get from the input fiducial value (our benchmark) given the expected uncertainty on the parameter. \citet{Massey2012} suggests that, after taking into account systematic effects, values of $B_\theta\gtrsim0.3$ can be considered already as statistically significant \footnote{Values of $B_\theta<0.3$ are considered to be permissible within the statistical fluctuation assuming that the same information for the synthetic data and the theory modelling has been used.}.
+It is defined as the offset we {obtain} from the input fiducial value (our benchmark) given the expected uncertainty on the parameter. \citet{Massey2012} {suggested that after taking systematic effects into account, the} values of $B_\theta\gtrsim0.3$ can be considered already as statistically significant \footnote{Values of $B_\theta<0.3$ are considered to be permissible within the statistical fluctuation assuming that the same information for the synthetic data and the theory modelling {was} used.}.

-All the $\Lambda$CDM results in GC for the correct and incorrect model, as well as the pessimistic and optimistic scale cuts, are shown in \Cref{table:results_GC_LCDM}.
-We opt to present in the top panel of \Cref{fig:GC_3x2pt_opt_biased} the incorrect model constraints for the optimistic cases alone since the resulting biases are larger than those in the pessimistic cut.
-We notice that, in the pessimistic case, neglecting RSD leads to a bias of $4.11$ and $2.69$ on parameters $\om$ and $\sigma_8$, respectively; while with the correct modelling we always recover the fiducial cosmology with $B_\theta\lesssim0.3$ (see again \Cref{table:results_GC_LCDM}).
+All the $\Lambda$CDM results in GC for the correct and incorrect model, as well as the pessimistic and optimistic scale cuts, are shown in \Cref{table:results_GC_LCDM}. {We opted to present the} incorrect model constraints for the optimistic cases alone {in the top panel of \Cref{fig:GC_3x2pt_opt_biased} because the} resulting biases are larger than those in the pessimistic cut.
+We {note that} in the pessimistic case, neglecting RSD leads to a bias of $4.11$ and $2.69$ on {the} parameters $\om$ and $\sigma_8$, respectively; while with the correct modelling we always recover the fiducial cosmology with $B_\theta\lesssim0.3$ (see again \Cref{table:results_GC_LCDM}).
+This bias is also imprinted on the increase {in} the best-fit value by $\Delta\chi^2\approx84.61$ with respect to the correct model.